For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 SOUTHERN GIANT-PETREL (Macronectes giganteus)

-GREAT-WINGED PETREL (GOULDI) (Pterodroma macroptera gouldi) [E]
+GREAT-WINGED PETREL (GOULDI) (Pterodroma macroptera gouldi) – A couple of these were seen briefly on the Kaikoura pelagic.
+[E]

-COOK'S PETREL (Pterodroma cookii) [E]
+COOK'S PETREL (Pterodroma cookii) – Hundreds were seen on the Hauraki Gulf pelagic.
+[E]

 Southern Royal Albatross.
 (Photo by guide Chris Benesh)